Charles Mathias: First term (1969–1975): conflict with Nixon

 Mathias' disagreements with the administration became well-known, causing columnists Rowland Evans and Robert Novak to name him the "new supervillain... in President Nixon's doghouse".
 Evans and Novak also commented that "not since [Charles Goodell] was defeated with White House connivance has any Republican so outraged Mr. Nixon and his senior staff as Mathias.
 The senator's liberalism and tendency to bolt party lines have bred animosity in the inner sanctum".
-Due to their differing ideologies, there was speculation that Mathias was going to be "purged" from the party by Nixon in a similar manner as Goodell in 1971, but these threats disappeared after the Watergate scandal escalated.
+Because of their differing ideologies, there was speculation that Mathias was going to be "purged" from the party by Nixon in a similar manner as Goodell in 1971, but these threats disappeared after the Watergate scandal escalated.
 By the numbers, Mathias sided with the Nixon administration 47% of the time, and voted with the majority of his Republican colleagues in the Senate 31% of the time, during his first term.

 Mathias frequently clashed ideologically with the Richard Nixon Administration.

 In early 1974, the group Americans for Democratic Action rated Mathias the most liberal member of the GOP in the Senate based on twenty key votes in the 1973 legislative session.
-At 90 percent, his score was higher than most Democrats in the Senate, and was fourth highest amongst all members.
+At 90 percent, his score was higher than most Democrats in the Senate, and was fourth-highest amongst all members.
 Issues considered when rating senators included their positions on civil rights, mass transit, D.C. home rule, tax reform, and reducing overseas troop levels.
 The League of Women Voters gave Mathias a 100% on issues important to them, and the AFL-CIO agreed with Mathias on 32 out of 45 key labor votes.
 Conversely, the conservative group Americans for Constitutional Action stated Mathias agreed with their positions only 16% of the time.